News-Cast/.github/profile/README.md

 ## Sponsors

-This project is gracefully funded by
+This project is gracefully funded by:

 <a href="https://media-tech-lab.com">Media Tech Lab by Media Lab Bayern</a>